 Then came the sad task of disassembling the dear old cardboard and brass holder.
 The IR receiver, pen lift servo and Li-ion cell will be reused on the new holder.
 I apologized to the old holder with each removed part, reminding it that it had drawn a lot of really great pictures.

 The very nice penlift servo used a brass tube soldered to the brass penholder angle.
 That’s obviously not a good solution for the new one.
-I can replace the otherwise perfectly usable aluminum bracket the servo was mounted with with one larger in the dimension toward the tube, and roll the end of the bracket into the tube.
+I replaced the otherwise perfectly usable aluminum bracket the servo was mounted with with one larger in the dimension toward the tube, and rolled the end of the bracket into the tube.
 To do that, I crimped the aluminum tightly around a nail slightly larger than the sliding rod, then drove the nail out.
 I suppose I could have just glued another piece of aluminum under the bracket and make the tube out of that, but I seem to have done a fair amount of extra work just to make it less ugly.

 The old bracket was epoxied on.
 I pried/cracked it off, gaining a data point on how well it held.
 (Pretty well, and certainly well enough.)
 I got a similar data point prying the IR receiver PCB off its aluminum bracket.
 (Also quite good enough; all epoxy stuck to the PCB, not the aluminum.)
 I removed the penlift’s Shapelock foot with hot water.
 It was way bigger than it needed to be, and had to come off anyway to remove/reuse the coathanger linkage rod.